Laillaa/CStat-Project/Report.md

 We applied an Ordinary Least Squares (OLS) regression using the `statsmodels` library.
 The regression model produced a summary output including R-squared values, coefficient estimates, and significance levels for each predictor.

 ### Regression Summary Interpretation
-For this part we did multiple regression tests to find what keysights we can get from our data.
-We did multiple linear regression model to predict the housing prices (`SalePrice`) based on the choosen variables.
-After some testing, we finally settled for the top 10 categorical variables using ANOVA-based statistical ranking and a selection of quantative variables selected for their Pearson correlation coefficients and low p-values.
+For this part we did multiple regression tests to find what key insights we can get from our data.
+We did a multiple linear regression model to predict the housing prices (`SalePrice`) based on the chosen variables.
+After some testing, we finally settled for the top 10 categorical variables using ANOVA-based statistical ranking and a selection of quantitative variables selected for their Pearson correlation coefficients and low p-values.

 ### Global Performance

 The model gave us an R-squared value of 0.843, showing that approximately 84.3% of the variance in the house prices is explained by the selected predictors.
 It's quite a strong result, especially with the heterogeneity of the data and the large number of predictors.
-The adjusted R-squared remains high at 0.833, which validates the importance of the choosen variables.
+The adjusted R-squared remains high at 0.833, which validates the importance of the chosen variables.
 The F-statistic value of 78.21 with a p-value closely equal to 0 shows strong evidence that the model is statistically significant, rejecting the null hypothesis that all regression coefficients are simultaneously equal to zero.
 The dataset used includes 1460 observations and ended up with 94 degrees of freedom after processing the data, which means the model is detailed but still well supported by the amount of data.